 What cars come in diesel?

-Below is a list of the top ten best-selling cars, with a fairly even blend of both commercial-oriented and passenger cars.
+Below is a list of the top 10 best-selling cars at the time of publication, with a fairly even blend of both commercial-oriented and passenger cars.
 We’ve done the research and found out whether or not the makes and models feature a diesel variant in their range.
 The notable exceptions tend to be the Toyota Camry and Corolla.

 Many manufacturers are realising that to keep up with consumer demands, they need to offer a diesel variant – most commonly turbo diesel.
 We’ll explain the pros and cons of a turbo diesel engine below, and whether you should get one the next time you’re shopping for a car.